Management Discussion and Analysis

 DECLARATION BY INDEPENDENT DIRECTORS

-All Independent Directors have given declaration to the company certifying theirindependency in terms of section 149(6) of the Act and the same have been placed andnoted by the Directors present in the meeting of the Board of Directors held on 26th May2017.
+All Independent Directors have given declaration to the Company certifying theirindependency in terms of section 149(6) of the Act and the same were placed and noted bythe Directors present in the meeting of the Board held on 27th May 2022.

 COMMITTEES OF BOARD